WHMCS/developer-docs/hooks-reference/admin-area.md

 ## AdminServiceEdit

-Executes as the service is being saved, after any changes have been made.
+Executes when the Service has been edited.
+After the changes have been made.

 #### Parameters